morrownr/USB-WiFi/home/USB_Ports.md

 Note that this user was able to stabilize his USB WiFi adapter after changing BIOS / UEFI settings and switching to a different port.

-#### The USB related problems that I have noticed over the last few
+#### USB related problems that I have noticed over the last few years
-years that contribute to problems for our adapters:

 - USB 3.2 gen 2 ports can be problematic, especially with older adapters such as the one in the forum post above.
 The mt7612u is a